 First of all, let me once again congratulate all of us on the 29th anniversary of Armenia’s Independence.
 Taking note of the government's recent decision and considering the exceptional nature of today’s presentation, I will deliver my remarks without wearing a mask.
 At the same time, I would like to remind the need to comply with the anti-epidemic rules.

 So, let me present the Strategy.
-First of all, what is the purpose of the strategy?
+First of all, what is the purpose of the Strategy?
 I will try to answer this question from today’s perspective, and let us look at today’s reality through the eyes of 30 years ago.
-Did we have an idea of the Republic of Armenia in 2020?
+Did we have an idea of the Republic of Armenia of 2020 back then?

-The Prime Minister touched upon the structure of the strategy and talked about the idea, vision and actions behind it: “It is extremely important to answer the question why the incumbent government is presenting a strategy by the year 2050.
-Because we perceive the strategy of transformation of Armenia not only as a government action plan, but also as an all- national movement in which state leadership should play a central role, which should involve professionals, and, of course, the people should consider it as their own strategy.”
+The Prime Minister touched upon the structure of the Strategy and talked about the Idea, Vision, and Action behind it: “It is extremely important to answer the question why the incumbent government is presenting a strategy till 2050.
+Because we perceive the Armenia Transformation Strategy not only as a government Action Plan, but also as an all-national movement in which state leadership should play a central role, which should involve the professional community, and, of course, the public at large too should consider it as their own strategy.”

-Nikol Pashinyan noted that this strategy refers not only to the reforms, but also to the transformations that must take place in all types of public relations, as a result of which we will be able to achieve a jump-start development.
-At the same time, the strategy may be amended over time, and the government is looking forth to a broad public discussion on this issue that can lead to specific changes, including through the expression of election results.
+Nikol Pashinyan noted that the Strategy refers not only to the reforms but also to the transformation that must take place in all types of public interactions, as a result of which we will be able to achieve leapfrog development.
+At the same time, the Strategy may be amended over time, and the government is looking forth to a broad public discussion on this issue that can lead to specific changes, including through the expression of election results.

-Dwelling on the ideological basis of the strategy, the Prime Minister noted: “The proposed changes are based on our national values, national goals and public demand.
+Dwelling on the ideological basis of the Strategy, the Prime Minister noted: “The proposed changes are based on our National Values, National Goals, and Public Expectations.
 We need to understand what is the transformation’s ultimate goal and what task are we setting thereby?
-Of course, the most powerful ideological basis is the recently adopted National Security Strategy, which outlines the whole range of our national values, though 4 basic values can be singled out from a strategic point of view:
+Of course, the most powerful ideological basis is the recently adopted National Security Strategy, which outlines the whole range of our national values, though 4 basic values can be singled out from the Strategy point of view:

-1. Armenian statehood: statehood is the only tool that allows us to make crucial decisions.
-We perceive statehood as a key value, and in this respect, I consider it important to state that our statehood’s viability and eternity is a practical issue that we must solve.
+1. Armenian Statehood: statehood is the only tool that allows us to make crucial decisions.
+We perceive statehood as a key value, and in this respect, I consider it important to highlight our statehood's viability and perpetuity as a practical imperative that we must accomplish.